 Students won't have to be tested twice before attending face to face teaching.
 They should have been tested once in the community before leaving home to return to university, or once at ARU.
 They can attend Covid-secure teaching sessions between tests.

 You'll find full details on our information page for students.

 Our main objective is to ensure all students can progress their education and realise their ambitions.

 However, we know that our students have all been affected in different ways by the pandemic, and the circumstances they find themselves in will vary from person to person.
 We understand that coming onto campus might not be possible for everyone.
-Therefore, if a student wishes to do so, or their circumstances do not allow them to join us on campus, they will be able to complete Trimesters 1 and 2 (September–December 2020; January–April 2021) online, before returning to study on campus.
+Therefore, if a student wishes to do so, or their circumstances do not allow them to join us on campus, they will be able to complete the whole of Trimester 2 (January–May 2021) online, before returning to study on campus.

 We're committed to provide an outstanding educational experience and excellent support for all our students, regardless of how they study.